K. M. Shafiullah: Bangladesh Liberation War

-Chief of Army Staff
+Bangladesh Army

-After the end of the war in December 1971, the Bangladesh government awarded him the Bir Uttam (medal) for his bravery and dedication, the second-highest military award in the country.
-He was appointed as the Chief of Army Staff of Bangladesh Army on 5 April 1972 by the Awami League government under Sheikh Mujibur Rahman.
+After the end of the war in December 1971, the Bangladesh government awarded Safiullah the Bir Uttam the second-highest military award in the country.
+Forthwith, he was appointed the first Brigade Commander of the newly established 46th Independent Infantry Brigade.

-On 7 April 1972, General M. A. G. Osmani resigned from his post, and the Army command was given to Shafiullah, the Bangladesh Air Force to A. K. Khandker and the Bangladesh Navy to Nurul Haq.
+On 5 April 1972, General Osmani resigned from his post, and Safiullah was appointed the Chief of Army Staff of Bangladesh Army on 6 April 1972 by the Awami League government under Sheikh Mujibur Rahman and was promoted to the rank of Colonel.
+He was then upgraded to rank of Brigadier within mid 1973 and as of 10 October 1973 his rank was ameliorated to Major General.

-He was the chief of staff of the Bangladesh Army during the assassination of then president Sheikh Mujibur Rahman.
+Safiullah was the chief of staff of the Bangladesh Army during the assassination of then president Sheikh Mujibur Rahman.
 During the assassination, he was kept in the dark about the plot, intelligence failed and he could not save the President.
 Dismissed from the position on 25 August 1975 by the following Mushtaq government, he retired from the army.
 He was succeeded by Ziaur Rahman as army Chief.
-Suspecting his intentions based on his loyalty towards Bangabandhu Sheikh Mujibur Rahman, General Shafiullah was sent overseas with an ambassadorial post, along with fellow Bangladesh Air Force Chief of Air Staff Air Vice Marshal A. K. Khandker.
-He was elected as an Awami League Member of Parliament in 1996.
+Suspecting his intentions based on his loyalty towards Bangabandhu Sheikh Mujibur Rahman, General Safiullah was sent overseas with an ambassadorial post, along with fellow Bangladesh Air Force Chief of Air Staff Air Vice Marshal A. K. Khandker.
+He was elected as an Awami League member of parliament in 1996.

 After retirement from army and into diplomatic circles

-K. M. Shafiullah was appointed the first Bangladeshi High Commissioner to Malaysia.
-Malaysiahat had recognised the Independence of Bangladesh very soon after the liberation war.
+Safiullah was appointed the first Bangladeshi High Commissioner to Malaysia.
+Malaysia had recognised the Independence of Bangladesh very soon after the liberation war.
 He thereafter went onto serve as the High Commissioner to Canada and South America.
-He was transferred to Sweden as the Ambassador to the Scandinavian region and finally to London as the High Commissioner.
-K. M. Shafiullah demonstrated a natural charisma and diplomacy in dealing with international and diplomatic affairs and in transitioning good relations between Bangladesh and the countries in which he served.
-During the time of serving his posting in London he was the most senior ambassador in the Commonwealth, having spent 20 years promoting the values and mission of the newly formed Bangladesh nation.

 Life in politics

-In 1990 he returned to Bangladesh in retirement from diplomatic service and was reintroduced into the social fabric of national service, by being elected as an MP through the Awami League political party, the party of Sheikh Mujib.
+In 1990, Safiullah returned to Bangladesh in retirement from diplomatic service and was reintroduced into the social fabric of national service, by being elected as an MP through the Awami League political party, the party of Sheikh Mujib.
 He served as an MP for the constituency of Rupganj, the area from which he originated.
 During his tenure as MP he was responsible for creating many roads and facilitating the formation of development and job creation in the constituency.
 Following two terms as an MP he retired from government.